ai-cam/ai-cam.github.io/_calls/ai-deas-sprint-programme-call-2026.md

       * Agreement to collaborate with ai@cam on communications activities related to the project
   - question: "When is the application deadline? "
     answer: 09:00 (UK) on Monday 14 September.
+  - question: How will the application be evaluated?
+    answer: >-
+      This year the programme runs in two stages.
+All applications will first be assessed on the written proposal by a shortlisting panel, evaluated on innovation, real-world impact potential, and achievable delivery within the allocated time frame.\

+      \

+      Shortlisted teams will then be invited to deliver an in-person 10-minute pitch presentation on their project idea in front of a panel of entrepreneurs, academics and industry experts on our pitch day (5 October, 12:30 - 17:30**)**.
+We ask applicants to please hold this date in their diary, as we have limited scope for flexibility.
+  - question: What if I can’t make the pitch day?
+    answer: If your team is shortlisted but you or a member of your team aren’t able to be present in person on the pitch day, please get in touch with contact@ai.cam.ac.uk
+  - question: How much funding is available per AI-deas sprint project and what will the funding cover?
+    answer: Up to £25,000 is available for a duration of 6 months.
+The funding can cover research related and staff costs.
+Projects should be costed in line with University and Departmental policies.
+  - question: What support will AI-deas sprint projects receive?
+    answer: AI-deas sprint projects will have access to technical support from machine learning engineers while they set up their projects and opportunities to shape a support programme for the cohort.
 ---